 The man we see playing the violin just before the closing credits of this show (and most other Steven Bochco productions) is Bochco's father.
 They computer animated a portrait of him to make it appear he's playing the violin.

-According to Steven Bochco, Sherry Stringfield asked the producers to release her from her contract after the first season because she said she was not enjoying being a TV actress and wanted to return to New York.
-Less than a week after being let out of the contract she was hired as a regular cast member for the new TV series ER (1994).
-However, in his book "True Blue", David Milch said that Sherry's contract-end request came about because she had very little to do - the prominence of Andy Sipowicz's relationship with Sharon Lawrence's DA took all of the story time that was originally intended for scenes between David Caruso and Sherry - and the request was amiably granted, with Milch also stating he was happy when she got a prominent role on ER.
+According to Steven Bochco, Sherry Stringfield asked the producers to release her from her contract after the first season because she said she was not enjoying being a television actress and wanted to return to New York City.
+Less than a week after being let out of the contract, she was hired as a regular cast member for the new television series ER (1994).
+However, in his book "True Blue", David Milch said that Sherry's contract-end request came about because she had very little to do, the prominence of Andy Sipowicz's relationship with Sylvia Costas, took all of the story time that was originally intended for scenes between David Caruso and Sherry, and the request was amiably granted, with Milch also stating he was happy when she got a prominent role on ER (1994).